Winsford, Somerset: Governance

+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of West Somerset (established under the Local Government Act 1972).
+It was part of Dulverton Rural District before 1974.

-It is also part of the Bridgwater and West Somerset constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament which elected seven MEPs using the d'Hondt method of party-list proportional representation.
+It is also part of the Tiverton and Minehead constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It elects one Member of Parliament (MP) by the first past the post system of election.

 Geography

 The name comes from the ford across the Winn Brook, where it meets the River Exe.
 There are eight bridges, providing crossing points over the many small streams that run through the village; one is a packhorse bridge, which is thought to be several hundred years old.
 The Vicarage Bridge is 42 in wide and 30 ft long.

 Winsford Common is situated in a hollow in the surrounding countryside (which itself is within a valley), somewhat akin in shape to that of a punch bowl, and thus has gained the name of The Punchbowl.
 Given the shape and orientation of this deep hollow on the northeastern edge of the extensive plateau of Winsford Hill and the nature of some of the deposits within it, it has been suggested that it was the site of what may have been the only glacier on Exmoor and indeed in southwest England during the Pleistocene ice ages.
 It was a meeting point for the Tiverton hounds and Dulverton harriers.

 The subsoil of Winsford consists of rock shillet, whereas the topsoil has more of a clay-like and loamy character.
 Iron ore can be found in the mineral deposits of the village, and the mining of this was formerly important to Winsford's economy.
 Garratts Wood covers a total area of 1.11 ha.
 It is owned and managed by the Woodland Trust.